 iii.
 Disqualification and Replacement.
-Either Party may seek disqualification of the COA EDR Coordinator or the Presiding Judicial Officer by written request to the Chief Circuit Judge, explaining why the individual should be disqualified.
+Either Party may seek disqualification of the EDR Coordinator or the Presiding Judicial Officer by written request to the Chief Judge, explaining why the individual should be disqualified.

-If the Presiding Judicial Officer is disqualified, the Chief Circuit Judge will designate another Judge to serve as Presiding Judicial Officer pursuant to subsection (f)(i).
-If the COA EDR Coordinator is disqualified, the Chief Circuit Judge will appoint one of the alternate COA EDR Coordinators or, if available, an EDR Coordinator from another court (with the consent of the respective Chief Judge of that court).
+If the Presiding Judicial Officer is disqualified, the Chief Judge will designate another Judge to serve as Presiding Judicial Officer.
+If the EDR Coordinator is disqualified, the Chief Judge will appoint one of the alternate EDR Coordinators or, if available, an EDR Coordinator from another Court (with the consent of the respective Chief Judge of that Court).